ignatiusmb/mauss.dev/workspace/content/routes/posts/fractured-memories/+article.md

 most tests for aphantasia involve imagining an apple and describing how vividly you can see it. i can't say i *see* an apple, but i can certainly *imagine* one. after seeing the image above, the apples in my mind are exactly those — complete with the people's heads. the details i recall are always those i've seen somewhere before.

-still, i don't know if that counts as "seeing" an image in my mind. when i close my eyes, there's only darkness. i can imagine an apple, but it feels more like viewing a picture on a screen in front of me, like a screenshot. yet i can alter everything about it, from its color to its shape, and even the environment around it.
+still, i don't know if that counts as "seeing" an image in my mind. when i close my eyes, there's only darkness. i can imagine an apple, but it feels more like viewing a picture on a screen in front of me, like a screenshot. yet i can alter everything about it — from its color to its shape, and even the environment around it.

-perhaps i'm overthinking it. by the way i describe things, i might even lean toward hyperphantasia, especially after reading about the [comorbidity of hyperphantasia](https://en.wikipedia.org/wiki/Hyperphantasia#Co-morbidity). i'm also not lacking an inner dialogue; i can "hear" and converse with myself without uttering a word.
+perhaps i'm overthinking it. from the way i describe things, i might even lean toward hyperphantasia, especially after reading about the [comorbidity of hyperphantasia](https://en.wikipedia.org/wiki/Hyperphantasia#Co-morbidity). i'm also not lacking an inner dialogue; i can "hear" and converse with myself without uttering a word.

 ## acceptance